ezhai/nautilus-avinfo/README.md

 ## Installation

-### RPM (Fedora, CentOS, RHEL, etc...)
+### RPM
-A `.rpm` package for your OS and architecture may be available for download on the Releases page.
-Download the appropriate RPM package and install it.
+An `.rpm` package for your OS and architecture may be available for download on the Releases page.
 ```
 dnf install <path/to/nautilus-avinfo.rpm>
 ```

 The SRPMs are also provided if your OS/arch is not supported or you wish to build the package yourself.
-Note that not all distros have Nautilus 43 or higher available, so the extension may not be supported on your distro as of now.
+Note that not all distros have Nautilus 43+ available in package repositories, so the extension may not be supported on your distro.

 ### Manual